-Never let your puppy get what she wants by pulling.
-Stop or/and go back if she pulls.
-Help her by being consistent.
+Never let your puppy get what they want by pulling.
+Stop and/or go back if they pull.
+Help your dog learn faster by being consistent.

-How to correct my dog when it pulls
+How can I correct my dog when it pulls?

-Actually, the way you correct your dog is much more important than the collar or harness: A quick and light jerk of the leash will get you your dog’s attention.
-You do this not to cause your dog pain but to remind her not to pull.
-Remember never to get irritated when you train your dog… the correction should never be more than a slight pop of the leash - it’s all it takes.
-If your dog do not even notice your corrections, you might consider changing the collar.
+The way you correct your dog is much more important than the collar or harness: A quick and light jerk of the leash will get you your dog’s attention.
+You do this not to cause your dog pain, but to remind them not to pull.
+Remember never to get irritated when you train your dog.
+The correction should never be more than a slight pop of the leash – that’s all it takes.
+If your dog doesn’t notice your corrections, you might consider changing the collar.

-Can I ask my dog to lie down instead of a sit?
+Can I ask my dog to lie down instead of sit?

-Of course you can! 🙂 It does not matter what you ask your dog to do - what you really want is your dog to focus on you.
-If your dog is focusing on you because you ask her to do something for you, she can not easily focus on anything else.
+Yes, you can.
+It doesn’t matter what you ask your dog to do.
+What you want is your dog to focus on you.
+If your dog is focusing on you because you ask them to do something for you, they can’t easily focus on anything else.

-Well… as described on top of this!
 It does not matter why your dog pulls.
-You must use the same method to stop the pulling: never let your dog get what she wants by pulling.
-Stop walking.
-Get her attention.
+You must use the same method to stop the pulling each time.
+Never let your dog get what they want by pulling.
+Simply stop walking.
+Get your dog’s attention.
 Be consistent.

-Here it all comes down to how good you are to get you own dog’s attention.
-I would make the leash much shorter and go by the other dog, placing myself between the dogs.
-This is just another way to make sure I’m in the center of my dog’s attention.
-If the other dog is still interesting, I would talk to my dog and jerk slightly at the leash, reminding my dog to pay attention to me and to walk beside me.
+Here it all comes down to how good you are at getting your own dog’s attention.
+Make the leash much shorter and go by the other dog, placing yourself between the dogs.
+This is just another way to make sure you’re always the center o your dog’s attention.
+If the other dog is still interesting, talk to your dog while jerking slightly at the leash, reminding them to pay attention to you and to walk beside you.